alephium/www/src/content/news/core-team-interview-series-episode-2-bec6e6908d2f/index.md

 #### Got links?

-Dial <a href="https://set.hallstrom.ch" >https://set.hallstrom.ch</a> for doxxing and <a href="https://v.basspistol.org/c/tosettosetto/" >https://v.basspistol.org/c/tosettosetto/</a> for music.
+Dial [https://set.hallstrom.ch](https://set.hallstrom.ch) for doxxing and [https://v.basspistol.org/c/tosettosetto/](https://v.basspistol.org/c/tosettosetto/) for music.

 #### How/when did you come across crypto?

-Back during the <a href="https://en.wikipedia.org/wiki/Occupy_Wall_Street" >Occupy Wall Street</a> social-media infused phenomenon, I got acquainted with the <a href="https://p2pfoundation.net/" >P2P Foundation.</a> At the time I was lurking there for it’s qualities as a hive-mind for economic reform.
+Back during the [Occupy Wall Street](https://en.wikipedia.org/wiki/Occupy_Wall_Street) social-media infused phenomenon, I got acquainted with the [P2P Foundation.](https://p2pfoundation.net/) At the time I was lurking there for it’s qualities as a hive-mind for economic reform.
 There i read about these “bit coins” around 2011, but couldn’t really wrap my head around the concept.
 A couple years later, through close friends in the tech-scene, it became clear to me that Bitcoin is here to stay and blockchain technology will become an important part of human society’s future infrastructure.

 > There is so much noise in the “crypto-project” space.
 What attracted me was just that: here comes an open source blockchain project making music instead of noise!